 Modules are run over a week and follow each other in sequence every three weeks.

-Each Module in the series is structured in the same way and run as three, 75 minute workshops over a week as follows:
+The course is made up of 12 workshops run in sets of 3.
+Each group is structured in the same way and run as three, 75 minute workshops over a week as follows:

 Materials and Zoom invitations are sent out prior to each Module to enable participants to load and review the contents.

-Module 1 - Getting up to speed with Lightroom Classic CC
+Workshops 1 to 3 - Getting up to speed with Lightroom Classic CC

 This module starts by discussing the different catalogue and Library options and which ones to choose for best effect in your situation.
 Import options and how they differ in their effect are discussed in workshop 2 before getting on to associated image storage and keyword approaches to ensure you can retrieve your images when you want them.
 Workshop 3 focusses on methods for ranking your images and, for the best ones, how to perform basic image setup including setting the horizon, removing dust spots and cropping.